 Male (D-Sub 9 pins)

-The pin out of a RS232 male connector/socket, typically use on a computer terminal (DTE, Data Terminal Equipment)
+The pin out of an RS232 male connector/socket, typically use on a computer terminal (DTE, Data Terminal Equipment)

 Female (D-Sub 9 pins)

-The pin out of a RS232 female connector/socket, typically used on an electronic device (DCE, Data Communication Equipment)
+The pin out of an RS232 female connector/socket typically used on an electronic device (DCE, Data Communication Equipment)

 RS232 D-Sub Connector Information

 D-Sub 9 pins male connector for RS232 is typically used on a computer terminal device (master).
 D-Sub 9 pins female connector for RS232 is typically used on an electronic device (slave).

 RS232 standard was also implemented using a D-Sub 20pins connector.
-Nowadays is quite rare to use such big connector.
+Nowadays is quite rare to use such a big connector.

-Modern computer system uses RJ45 modular plug for its RS232 data communication.
-A common IT terminal console cable is known as “RS232 DB9 to RJ45“.
-This is typically for accessing the terminal console of an IT equipment.
+The modern computer system uses RJ45 modular plug for its RS232 data communication.
+A common IT terminal console cable is known as “RS232 DB9 to RJ45”.
+This is typically for accessing the terminal console of IT equipment.
 Click here for more information about this cable.